lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 Values are reported in each 5 minutes.

-**Note:** Please wait, the sensors won't be available in Home Assistant until the values are first reported.
-When Home Assistant is restarted, the previous sensor states and even their existence are not remembered.
+**Note:** Please wait until the values are first reported, the sensors as _entities_ won't be available until the first update.
+Though the _historical_ values for charts are always available, because they are coming from the database, not from Home Assistant's internal state.

 ### Sensor: `sensor.in_memory_mariadb_memory_storage_percent`